jacob-bauer/PerfectDecimal/README.md

 In other words, `PerfectDecimal` has (theoretically) infinite precision and scale.

-Current goals are for the project:
+Current goals for the project:
 - Infinite precision and scale
 - Good-enough testing
 - Support for Generic Math interfaces